DestinysCodePortfolio/FRAT-NIGHT/README.md

 • 4.)
 To run tests enter "./bin/runAllTests

 • How To Play: Enter the prompted characters into the terminal depending on the choice you want to make.

+## TESTING
+Story Flow Testing

+Verified all story branches lead to valid outcomes Confirmed text displays correctly word-by-word
+Tested timing mechanisms for quick-time events

+Validation Results:

+All story paths function correctly
+Input validation prevents crashes from invalid entries All three endings are accessible through different choice combinations Performance meets expected time complexity requirements

+Why this project is important to us
+We wanted to create a game that blends the excitement of college life with the suspense of a mystery thriller.
+Rush Week allows us to practice our C++ programming skills while exploring storytelling, game design, and character development in an interactive format.
+This project also gives us the chance to integrate art and creativity through custom-drawn sprites and (potentially) a graphical UI in the future.
+Languages, Tools, and Technologies